 100% RE project inception and progress at county level

 Due to the COVID-19 pandemic there were delays on the project’s delivery and change of mode from planned in-person to virtual engagements, as such, the County Government of Kisumu’s kick-off meeting for the 100% RE Project was held virtually in June.
-The kick-off meeting was opened the Minister for Energy and Industrialisation, Mr. Nerry Achar, and a message of support was delivered by the Director of Renewable Energy at Ministry of Energy, Eng.
+The kick-off meeting was opened the Minister for Energy and Industrialisation, Mr. Nerry Achar, and a message of support was delivered by the Principal Renewable Energy Officer, Renewable Energy Directorate, at Ministry of Energy, Eng.
 Edwin Omwenga.
 In attendance were the county technical staff from various departments, representatives from development partners, private sector, civil society and academia.
 The kick-off meeting provided a platform for an overview of Kisumu County’s energy status and readiness for implementation of energy policy and legislative.
 A key outcome was the initiation of the Project Implementation Team (PIT), the purpose of which will be to provide advice on the priorities, strategic direction and implementation of actions to promote the 100%RE project and associated impacts.